Nemin32/Nemin32.github.io/_drafts/fanfic.md

 really interested in starving to death in the middle of some desert with a bunch of idiots, so I hitched a ride on one of those big trains and tried to return to HQ.
 I figured whoever caused this mess already lost his head and the pencil pushers just forgot about us.
 Wouldn't be the first time it happened.
 Of course, by then the cities were on fire."
 He suddenly came to a halt.

 Under their brutal training, Sligs were an emotional species and the trauma of seeing one's life go up in literal flames is not something anyone can just deal with.
 Even if it happened many years ago, the memory hurt like a wound freshly ripped open.

 He stared into his bowl, which still contained a few spoonfuls of food and idly stirred it, before continuing.

 "To be honest, I was very lucky.
 The train station was surprisingly intact and, by the time I arrived, the revolutionaries were already long gone.
 I can only assume they were looking for even bigger fish to take revenge on.

 "I knew I had to get out of there.
 The fire was one thing, but then I saw the bodies.
-We are all taught to kill, of course, I've seen my fair share of corpses before, but this was something different.
-Every corner you looked, it was full of them.
-Bodies shot, beaten to death or burned to ashes.
-And not just adults, children too.
+We are all taught to kill, of course, I've seen my fair share of corpses before; but this was something different.
+Every corner you looked, it was full of them: bodies shot, beaten to death or burned to ashes; and not just adults, children too.
 Some shapes were brutalized to such extent I could not even figure out what they were before they got lynched.

-My escape was less than dignified.
+"My escape was less than dignified.
 I ditched my weapon, it would've been useless against a horde that was willing to go to such extents, instead I've grabbed this."
 Peg tugged at his cloak.

 The dampness from the rain has masked it until now, but now that next to the fire it largely dried,